What Is the Fibonacci Spiral? How to Use It (2026)

 What is the Fibonacci Spiral and how does it function?

 The Fibonacci Spiral is a geometric trading tool that applies Fibonacci ratios in a circular format to link price movement and time projection.
-The spiral originates from the Fibonacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, 34…), a mathematical progression where each number is the sum of the previous two.
-When these numbers are plotted as squares and connected with quarter-arcs, they form a continuous curve that expands outward infinitely.
+The Fibonacci sequence (0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144…) forms the mathematical foundation: each number equals the sum of the two preceding numbers.
+The ratio between consecutive numbers converges toward 1.618, the golden ratio, a proportion found throughout nature and increasingly in financial markets.

 The Golden Ratio in Market Rhythm